Power Boothe: Life

-Boothe's work is included in the public collections of the Metropolitan Museum of Art, the Guggenheim Museum, the Whitney Museum, and the Museum of Modern Art in New York, the Wadsworth Atheneum in Hartford, the Baltimore Museum of Art, and the British Museum, as well as numerous other museums.
-His work is also held by numerous private collections.
-Boothe has participated in numerous solo and group shows.
+Power Boothe has exhibited his paintings for over four decades.
+His work is represented in public collections including the Metropolitan Museum of Art, the Guggenheim Museum, the Whitney Museum, and the Museum of Modern Art in New York.
+His work is also represented in the collections of the Wadsworth Atheneum in Hartford, the Baltimore Museum of Art, and the British Museum in the UK, as well as many private collections nationally and internationally.